Norman-else/demo-code-reference/package_predictor/README.md

 # Package Predictor

-This directory contains a simple example of training a neural-network-like model from a small dataset of product names to predict package size and type.
+This directory contains a simple example of training a neural-network-like model from a small dataset of product names **and descriptions** to predict package size and type.
 The model is implemented from scratch without external machine learning libraries.

 ## Files

 - `model.py` – minimal implementation of the classifier and persistence
 - `train.py` – trains the model using `data.csv`
-- `predict.py` – loads the saved model and predicts for a given product name
+- `predict.py` – loads the saved model and predicts for a given product name and description
 - `data.csv` – example training data

 ## Usage